From Coit Tower (Photo credit: Wikipedia)

 North Financial District, San Francisco, CA, USA Image taken April 27, 2007 by Dan Jahner (user:Danjahner) This image on Flickr (Photo credit: Wikipedia)

-The gold rush of the mid 1800′s transformed this small settlement into a boom town.
+The gold rush of the mid 1800s transformed this small settlement into a boom town.
 Unfortunately, San Francisco had to be re-built after the devastating April 18, 1906 earthquake with a magnitude of 8.3 on the Richter Scale that ruptured along the San Andreas Fault.
 The earthquake and subsequent fire are considered one of the worst natural disasters in the history of the United States along with the Galveston Hurricane of 1900 and Hurricane Katrina in 2005.
-The death toll from the earthquake and fire were estimated at over 3,000 people and 50,000 buildings were destroyed.
+The death toll from the earthquake and fire were estimated at over 3,000 people.
+Approximately 50,000 buildings were destroyed.

 San Francisco Painted Victorian Ladies

 Fortunately, some of the charming Victorian architecture survived.
 My favorites are the well-maintained Queen Anne Victorian row houses.
-They are called “painted ladies” and they have magnificent turrets!
+They are called “painted ladies” and some of them have magnificent turrets!

 San Francisco Queen Anne Victorian

-I love the juxtaposition of the Victorian Ladies against , the 48-story Transamerica Pyramid that symbolizes San Francisco and the copper-clad Columbus Tower, also known as the Sentinel Building that was completed in 1907.
+I love the juxtaposition of the 48-story Transamerica Pyramid that symbolizes San Francisco and the copper-clad Columbus Tower, also known as the Sentinel Building that was completed in 1907.
+The Transamerica Pyramid is the tallest skyscraper in San Francisco.

 San Francisco: view of the Transamerica Pyramid with the Columbus Tower (Sentinel building) in the foreground.
 (Photo credit: Wikipedia)